Campbell Soup : Our Response to COVID-19 | MarketScreener

 Food safety: Ensuring our products are safe

 COVID-19 is not considered a food safety concern, and consumers are at no risk of contracting the coronavirus from any food product.

-There is no indication that COVID-19 is a food safety concern or that consumers are at risk of contracting COVID-19 from any food product.
 The CDC and the USDA state that there is no evidence to support transmission of COVID-19 as a foodborne pathogen and the FDA is not aware of any reports of transmission through food or food packaging.
 We will continue to comply with all requirements and guidelines regarding sourcing and trade of material set by the relevant authorities.

 We all want a house with a crowded table